$2M project at Moses Cone Manor continues

 A copper trim now acts as a weather shield on all of the columns on the exterior of the mansion.

-“There’s no such thing as weatherproof, but this house is essentially weather-tight,” Michael Barr, the contract management representative said.
+“There’s no such thing as weatherproof, but this house is essentially weather-tight,” Michael Barr said.

 Prior to renovations, Barr said, the building suffered from extensive weather damage and required repairs that set the construction crew back by weeks.
 Heavy rainfall often led to leaks and ultimately rotting within the structure, which is still visible in some parts, he pointed out.
 The rotted wood is being replaced with a high insect resistance wood called red grandis; it’s more sustainable, Barr said.